after-code/after-lab/readme.md

-[After Lab](https://lab.after.haus/) — Be careful not to spill something ☢
+[After Lab ☢](https://lab.after.haus/) — Be careful not to spill something
 ==================================================

 Projects